 The criminal prosecution of anyone who has committed any of the forms of fraud described above is time-barred five years after they have committed the crimes.13 However, this five-year limitation period may equally be extended or suspended on various grounds.

 Seizure of assets and proceeds pending civil proceedings

 A creditor may secure assets and proceeds by applying for a conservatory attachment, whereby the assets of his debtor are essentially frozen.
-This form of attachment is opposed to an executory attachment, which entails the (forced) liquidation of the attached assets and the distribution of the proceeds to the creditor, usually after the (civil) conviction of the perpetrator.18
+This form of attachment is opposed to an executory attachment, which entails the (forced) liquidation of the attached assets and the distribution of the proceeds to the creditor (without prejudice to priority rights of other creditors, however), usually after the (civil) conviction of the perpetrator.14

 Seizure of assets and proceeds pending the criminal trial